tdilauro/Simplified-wiki/Authentication-For-OPDS-Extensions.md

 A "list of place names" may take on two different values:

+* A list of strings, each of which refers to a single place.
 * The literal string `everywhere`, which means every relevant place.
-* A JSON list of strings that refer to places.

-If the `service_area` is not present, clients should assume `universal`, i.e. that the OPDS server aims to serve everyone in the universe.
+If the `service_area` is not present, clients should assume a value of `everywhere`.

-This spec does not define which strings refer to which places.
+This spec does not define which strings refer to which places in a "list of place names".
 However, the Library Simplified library registry can understand the following place names for the United States.

-* A state or territory by its abbreviation.
+* A state or territory, by its abbreviation.
 * A census-designated place (such as a city or town) in the format "{city}, {state abbreviation}".
 * A county in the format "{name} County, {state abbreviation}".
 * A ZIP code, as a string.